DanielCoutoVale/Dependencies/DUX-README.md

 [S:WORD-CLASS:verb] [S:WORD-CLASS:noun] S:MIXED:Nsubj(2:word,1:word)
 ```

-# DUX Update
+# DUX Command

 A DUX command is composed of two parts.
-A DUX query and a sequence of DUX changes to be applied.
-Here are some examples of DUX commands
+A DUX query and a DUX update to be carried out.
+Here are some examples of DUX commands:

 ```
 [S:verb]  => +T:verb +T:lexical-verb